aws/s2n-tls/docs/USAGE-GUIDE.md

 (Required): You need at least CMake version 3.0 to fully benefit from Modern CMake.
 See [this](https://www.youtube.com/watch?v=bsXLMQ6WgIk) for more information.

-(Optional): Set the CMake variable `LibCrypto_ROOT_DIR` to any libcrypto build on your machine.
+(Optional): Set the CMake variable `CMAKE_INSTALL_PREFIX` to the location libcrypto is installed to.
 If you do not, the default installation on your machine will be used.

 (Optional): Set the CMake variable `BUILD_SHARED_LIBS=ON` to build shared libraries.
 The default is static.